matzew/aerogear-ios/API.md

         NSLog(@"Read: An error occured! \n%@", error);
     }];

-The output of the above NSLog() call looks like this:
+Since we are pointing to a RESTful endpoint, the API issues a HTTP GET request.
+The JSON output of the above NSLog() call looks like this:

 	(
 	        {